BadhanGanesh/BJOTPViewController/README.md

  func authenticate(_ otp: String, from viewController: BJOTPViewController) {

 /**
+ * This method gets called when the user has entered all the otp characters and tapped the button.
  * Use this delegate method to make API calls, show loading animation in `viewController`, do whatever you want.
  * You can dismiss (if presented) the `viewController` when you're done.
  *
  * This method will get called only after the validation is successful, i.e., after the user has filled all the text fields.
  *
  * - Parameter otp: The full otp string entered.
  * - Parameter viewController: The otp view controller.
  *
  * - Author: Badhan Ganesh
  */

  }